 The information that is exchanged and the confidence that is built at that encounter shapes the client’s expectations, the choice of chapter, the timing of the filing and much more.

-The free consultation that one of my clients reported consisted of a 20 minute sales pitch from the lawyer.
+The free consultation with another lawyers that one of my clients reported consisted of a 20 minute sales pitch from the lawyer.
 The client was asked to bring no information and apparently couldn’t get a word into the “consultation” edgewise.

 Another client reported on a consultation in which the entire time was spent with the lawyer starting to fill in the bankruptcy forms: no discussion of whether this couple planning divorce should file together, none explaining the non obvious kinds of disclosure required by a bankruptcy filing, no relationship building that would foster inquiry or disclosure.
-Just charge ahead to filing.

-Then one of my bankruptcy lawyer friends opens the conversation with a gambit intended to get the client to commit to filing in advance of gathering or conveying any information about the client’s situation.
+Then, one of my bankruptcy lawyer friends opens the conversation with a gambit intended to get the client to commit to filing in advance of gathering or conveying any information about the client’s situation.